Selected Blooms The Chemist pharmacies are approved vaccination providers for the COVID-19 vaccination.

 What COVID-19 vaccinations are pharmacies providing?

-Australian pharmacies including selected Blooms The Chemist pharmacies are providing two of TGA approved COVID-19 Vaccines:
+Australian pharmacies including selected Blooms The Chemist pharmacies are providing three of TGA approved COVID-19 Vaccines:

 - Vaxzevria (AstraZeneca)

 Why should I get my COVID-19 Vaccination at my local pharmacy?

 Providing access to safe and effective COVID-19 vaccines to everyone living in Australia seeking to be vaccinated is a key priority of the Australian COVID-19 Vaccination Policy.
 Community pharmacies are a critical partner in achieving this goal and in providing comprehensive primary health care for people in Australia.

 Receiving a vaccination at your local Blooms The Chemist will assist in speeding up the national rollout and may help relieve strain on other health service providers, like hospitals and GPs.

 Once you arrive in store, a team member will ask for your name, Medicare Card and will assess your eligibility for the vaccination.
 You will be asked to complete a pre-screening and consent form.

 Once this process is completed, the pharmacist will invite you into the consult room for your vaccination.